p-org/P/Docs/docs/manual/modulesystem.md

 ### Assert Monitors Module

 P allows attaching monitors (or specifications) to modules.
+When attaching monitors to a module, the events observed by the monitors must be sent by `some` machine in the module.

+!!! info ""
-When attaching monitors to a module, the events observed by the monitors must be sent by some machine in the module.
-The way to think about assert monitors module is that: _testing this module asserts that each execution of the module satisfies the global properties specified by the monitors._
+    The way to think about assert monitors module is that: `attaching these monitors to the module asserts (during P checker exploration) that each execution of the module satisfies the global properties specified by the monitors._

 **Syntax:** `assert idenList in modExpr`